 - Never use the auto leveling system to lift the RV off the ground.
-Lifting the RV so the wheels are not touching the ground will create an unstable and unsafe condition. - □ The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the RV, such as changing tires or servicing the system.
-It is not recommended that you change a tire yourself. - Park the RV on level, solid ground. - Ensure all jack locations are clear of debris, obstructions or depressions. - □ People and pets should be clear of the RV while system is in operation. - □ Battery should be fully charged or the RV plugged into shore power prior to operating the leveling system. - □ Keep hands and body parts clear of fluid leaks.
-Hydraulic fluid leaks may be under high pressure and can cause serious skin-penetrating injuries. - □ Using the this leveling system in a manner other than its intended use will void the limited warranty.
+Lifting the RV so the wheels are not touching the ground will create an unstable and unsafe condition.
+The leveling system is designed only for leveling the unit and should - ☐ The leveling system is designed only for leveling the unit and should never be used to provide service for any reason under the RV, such as changing tires or servicing the system.
+It is not recommended that you change a tire yourself. - ☐ Park the RV on level, solid ground. - $\hfill \Box$ Ensure all jack locations are clear of debris, obstructions or depressions. - ☐ People and pets should be clear of the RV while system is in operation. - □ Battery should be fully charged or the RV plugged into shore power prior to operating the leveling system. - Keep hands and body parts clear of fluid leaks.
+Hydraulic fluid leaks may be under high pressure and can cause serious skin-penetrating injuries. - ☐ Using the this leveling system in a manner other than its intended use will void the limited warranty.